Would love your thoughts, please comment at the end of the post!

 The way you eat after surgery must be permanently changed.
 Initially, the volume of food to be consumed will be restricted to aid healing and at the same time, provide essential nutrients.
 Below are some of the multivitamins which may be required:

-- Fish/turkey/chicken, egg and cheese are good sources of proteins.
+- Tofu, creamy nut butters, and beans/legumes are good sources of proteins.

 John Hopkins Medical Center recommends taking chewable mineral supplements containing iron (36mg), folic acid (800mcg) and thiamine (3mg) and 2 mg of copper along with selenium and zinc.